-CULTURE PORTAL Page 2
+CULTURE PORTAL #2

 Xanthos (Lycian: ?????
 Arñna, Greek: Ξάνθος, Latin: Xanthus, Turkish: Ksantos) was a city in ancient Lycia, the site of present-day Kınık, Antalya Province, Turkey, and of the river on which the city is situated.